LSU-UE5/UE5-Materials/color-math/README.md

 ##### `Step 20.`\|`UE5MAT`| :large_blue_diamond: :large_blue_diamond:

-Select the **File | Save All** then press the <kbd>Source Control</kbd> button and select **Submit Content**.
+Select the **File | Save All** then press the <kbd>Revision Control</kbd> button and select **Submit Content**.
 If you are prompted, select **Check Out** for all items that are not checked out of source control.
 Update the **Changelist Description** message and with the latest changes.
 Make sure all the files are correct and press the <kbd>Submit</kbd> button.
 A confirmation will pop up on the bottom right with a message about a changelist was submitted with a commit number.

 ![save all and submit to perforce](images/submitP4.png)